Loughton and Great Holm: Loughton

 Loughton /ˈlaʊtən/ is an ancient village and modern district.
 The village spreads between Watling Street and the modern A5 road.
-It is to the west of, and about 1 mile from, Central Milton Keynes, with pedestrian access to Milton Keynes Central railway station.
+It is just to the west of Central Milton Keynes, with pedestrian access over the A5 to Milton Keynes Central railway station.

 The original village has now been incorporated into the modern 'grid square' of Loughton.
 However much of the character of the old village remains; to the north-east of Bradwell Road the area bounded by School Lane and Church Lane contains the Church and remnants of the original parish of Great Loughton.
 To the south-west of Bradwell Road, around The Green there is a cluster of several sixteenth century buildings (Manor Farm, Manor Farm Cottages and Cell Farm) which constitute the remains of the original parish of Little Loughton.

 Today Loughton is a mainly residential area but is also home to a large Equestrian Centre, in the grounds of which the medieval field pattern and fish pond can still be seen.

 The district is bounded by the A5 to the east, H5 Portway to the north, V4 Watling Street to the west and H6 Childs Way to the south.

 Great Holm

 Great Holm is primarily a residential district and contains a high point overlooking much of the central area of Milton Keynes.

 The MacIntyre Charity which provides support for people with learning disabilities has a care home in Great Holm and a large centre providing a variety of day time activities.
-They also run a popular coffee shop and bakery which is open to the public but provides supported employment for people with learning disabilities.
+They also run a coffee shop and bakery which is open to the public, providing supported employment for people with learning disabilities.